Parabolic BGG categories and their block decomposition for Lie superalgebras of Cartan type: Introduction

-The proofs of those theorems involve many aspects, for which the rough strategy is as introduced before Theorem \ref{intro second thm}.
-However, it does not work well for $\bhn$.
-The remedial measure is to establish the relations between the standard modules for $\ochn$ and $\bhn$.
-Here $\ochn$ is a Lie subalgebra of $W(n)$ while $\bhn$ is the derived subalgebra of $\ochn$ with codimension one in $\ochn$.
-In our arguments, $\ochn$ plays an important role to $\bhn$.
-The most important step in what we remedy is a non-trivial observation that all standard modules for $\ochn$ are indecomposable over $\bhn$ (see Corollary \ref{coro for H}).
-Generally, we need to deal with different cases of $W$, $\bar S$, and $\bar H$ respectively.
-Even in the type $\bar H$, $\bar H(2r+1)$ and $\bar H(2r)$ behave some critically different at the root lattice, which actually arises from the difference of orthogonal classical Lie algebras of types $B_r$ and $D_r$.
-So we have to prove the final results on blocks for them individually (see Theorems \ref{block thm H odd} and \ref{block thm H even}).
+A more precise structural description of blocks can be found in Theorems \ref{block thm WS}, \ref{block thm H odd} and \ref{block thm H even}.
+Below, we will give an outline of the proof of Theorem 0.2.

-It is worthwhile mentioning that the block description of finite-dimensional module category over $W(n)$ was obtained in \cite{Shom02}.
-Here we reobtain it in our setup (see Remark \ref{covers}).
+While establishing the existence of the projective cover $P(\lambda)$ of an irreducible module $L(\lambda)$ in $\mathcal O^{\rm min}$, we consider an ``enveloping" projective module $I(\lambda)$, which is induced from irreducible modules $L^0(\lambda)$ over the graded-zero component $\ggg_0$, endowed with a flag of standard modules.
+Then we can prove that $I(\lambda)$ lies in the same block $\mathbf{B}(\lambda)$ as $ P(\lambda)$.
+Based on the construction of $I(\lambda)$, we use various strategies to read off information about $\bfb(\lambda)$.
+In particular, we examine maximal vectors.
+Along this way, the block decomposition becomes easy for $W(n)$ and $\bar{S}(n).$ However, it does not work well for $\bhn$.
+The solution is to establish the relations between the standard modules of $\ochn$ and the standard modules of $\bhn.$ (Here $\ochn$ is a Lie subalgebra of $W(n)$ while $\bhn$ is the derived subalgebra of $\ochn$ with codimension one in $\ochn$).
+The most important step in this approach is the non-trivial observation that all standard modules for $\ochn$ are indecomposable over $\bhn$ (see Corollary \ref{coro for H}).
+Another thing to notice is that the behavior of $\bar H(2r+1)$ at the root lattice is critically different from that of $\bar H(2r)$, which is ultimately a consequence of the difference of orthogonal classical Lie algebras of types $B_r$ and $D_r$.
+So proving the final results on blocks for $\bar H(2r+1)$ and $\bar H(2r)$ will require separate arguments (see Theorems \ref{block thm H odd} and \ref{block thm H even}).

-The above block theorem actually reveals somewhat degenerate property of blocks for algebraic models of Cartan series, in comparison with the classical theory of complex semi-simple Lie algebras and of basic Lie superalgebras (see \cite{Hum08} and \cite{CW12}).
+The above block theorem actually reveals a somewhat degenerate behavior of blocks for algebraic models of Cartan series, in comparison with the classical theory of complex semi-simple Lie algebras and basic classical Lie superalgebras (see \cite{Hum08} and \cite{CW12}).
 The intrinsic mechanism should be further investigated.